Yuhan-Fei/SMRTnet/README.md

 <p align="center"><img src="figs/demo4.png" width=60% /></p>

-### :bell: Extract RNA sequence embeddings from the RNA language model
+### :bell: Extract RNA sequence embeddings with our RNA language model (RNASwan-seq)

 <p align="justify" >We developed an RNA language model, RNASwan-seq, for learning RNA sequence representations.
 RNASwan-seq consisted of 30 transformer encoder blocks with Rotary Positional Embeddings.
 Each block includes a feed-forward layer with a hidden size of 640 and 20 attention heads.
-The model was trained using masked language modeling to recover the original masked tokens using cross-entropy loss</p>
+The model was trained using masked language modeling to recover the original masked tokens using cross-entropy loss.</p>

 <details>
    <summary> Click here to view the architecture of the RNA language model (RNASwan-seq) </summary>